tillitis/tkey-random-generator/README.md

 `tkey-random-generator` will then print out the random data, the public key, the signature, and the hash digest of the data.
-It will compute the hash digest over the random data to see verify it's the same and then attempt to verify the signature.
+It will compute the hash digest over the random data to verify it's the same and then attempt to verify the signature.

 Use the `verify` command if you want to verify the signature on the random data at a later time.
 See below.